berenslab/fundus_image_toolbox/paper/paper.md

 ![Examples for main functionalities of the Fundus Image Toolbox. (a.)
 Fovea and optic disc localization. (b.)
 Quality prediction. (c.)
 Vessel segmentation. (d.)
 Registration.\label{fig:example}](fig3.pdf){ width=100% }

 # Acknowledgements
-We thank Ziwei Huang for reviewing the package and Murat Seçkin Ayhan for inspiring the development of the quality prediction model.
+We thank Murat Seçkin Ayhan for inspiring the development of the quality prediction model.
 This project was supported by the Hertie Foundation.
 JG received funding through the Else Kröner Medical Scientist Kolleg "ClinbrAIn: Artificial Intelligence for Clinical Brain Research”.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting SM.

 # References